bbauska/W3Cx-4of5-thru-May-2024/README.md

 9.  </body>
 ```

-Look at *line 2*: this is where the importation of the HTML, CSS and JS
+Look at <i>line 2</i>: this is where the importation of the HTML, CSS and JS
 code of new "components" is done.
 The HTML+JS+CSS code that defines
 templates, attachment to a shadow host, CSS, and registering of new
 custom HTML elements is located in myComponents.html.